Hall 6 of the FCCS EPM Cloud Study Tour

 5. 05 Verify consolidated figures in the parent.
 Confirm the adjustment flows correctly through Proportionalization (DeutschWerk at 80%) and any IC eliminations.

-6. 06 Re-lock the period via Approvals → Period Status.
+6. 06 Re-lock the period via Home → Approvals → Change Status → Lock.
+Note: re-locking requires the entity to be at OK status — consolidation must be complete before locking.
 Document the re-lock with reference to the late journal.
-The full unlock/adjust/relock cycle is audited.
+The full cycle is audited.

 📅 The 5-Day Close Context